maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-About-It.md

 That was then and these are different days

-Even now, I sometimes miss the taste
+(But) Even now, I sometimes miss the taste

 <br />

 This is not a song about a night

+When we were young

-We were young and everything was right
+and everything was right

-When all the things we did just seemed to work
+When all the things we did

+just seemed to work

-Now the news is old and
+Now the news is old

-It all just seems to hurt, just seems to hurt
+and it all just seems to hurt, just seems to hurt

 <br />